 During the weeks following the workshop, the team synthesized all the learnings and put together a design delivery plan.
-This started with an analysis of the entire user experience.
-The outcome of this exercise birthed a draft of new experience and interface design principles.
-The purpose of these design principles is to define creative guardrails that are tied to the customer strategy.
+Our goal was to design a new baseline experience for the website and launch it in 12 months.
+We started with an analysis of the existing user experience.
+From this, we generated insights that became the new UX and UI design principles.
+These principlese are creative guardrails that are tied to the customer strategy.

 UI Design Principles

 Less clutter is more inviting

 A user's perception of content that's cluttered and drab can be negative.
 Simplicity and aesthetic pleasure as features tend to foster more positive attitudes.
 Utilize effective white space, color and text styling to guide, satisfy and impress users throughout their journey.

 References: John Maeda's Laws of Simplicity, Laws of UX

 Including functionality in more places does not necessarily translate to better usability.
 We want to balance necessary complexity (and avoid cognitive load), so we can ultimately provide customers everything they need to move quickly through the ordering experience.

 References: John Maeda's Laws of Simplicity

 Use color purposefully and sparingly.
 We've defined a color system to serve both functional and marketing content types.
 The goal of the color system is to be flexible enough to provide the business with content styling options that maintains a clear visual hierarchy for every possible scenario.